driessene/Nanolab-Keithleys/README.md

     - pkl: generally good, but bigger than feather.
 Only readable by python
     - parquet: Excellent for archiving
     - feather: Excellent for caching
+### voltage_index
+moves voltage values to the index.
+Not used for analysis, but good to use when exporting data for readability.
+Read can use voltage indexes or incremental indexes.
 ### zero
 set voltage at zero to have a current of zero.
 Changes all current data by the offset
     - inplace: if true, replaces dataframe as the output of the function.
 Default is false